 Best Time For Trekking In El Chalten

-Some advantages of visiting in autumn are the beautiful colors you will see in the foliage, and there is a smaller crowd than peak season.
-My buddy and I got a dorm to ourselves.
-However, you can still expect people.
-One of the more popular hostels was crowded when we went to their restaurant for dinner.
-I can’t imagine coming to el Chalten during the peak season.
+Some advantages of visiting in autumn are the beautiful foilage colors and fewer travel crowd.
+My buddy and I were lucky to get a dorm to ourselves, but you can still expect a significant number of people due to Patagonia’s popularity.
+One of the more prominent hostels was packed when we went there just for dinner.
+I can’t imagine visiting El Chalten during the peak season.ย

 Hiking In El Chalten